Skip to main content

 Why do I keep getting conjunctivitis?

 Recurrent conjunctivitis may be due to allergies (seasonal patterns), underlying eyelid conditions (blepharitis), chronic dry eye, or environmental factors.
 See an eye doctor if conjunctivitis keeps returning.
+For a detailed look at causes and solutions, see our guide on recurring pink eye.

 References